 Private investigators need to have a lot of tools and resources.
 Relying on just one source of information can be debilitating for an investigation.
 Sticking to limited resources may not give you the information that they need or may even contain incorrect or outdated information.
-PIs therefore have to be skilled in using various resources to guarantee that they have the best information for the job at hand.
+PIs, therefore, have to be skilled in using various resources to guarantee that they have the best information for the job at hand.
+That’s true of various types of investigations ranging from infidelity to missing persons or custody.

 Many of these resources are actually available to the public.
 However, while a regular public user may have access to these resources, a good private investigator has the skills and knowledge of what to do with the information found in them.